 Vast, beautiful and remote, this refuge is often called America's last great wilderness

-The Arctic National Wildlife Refuge (ANWR) is one of Alaska’s crowned jewels in the Far North region, and encompasses 19.6 million-acres in Alaska's northern corner.
+The Arctic National Wildlife Refuge (ANWR) is one of Alaska’s crowned jewels in the Far North region, and encompasses 19.6 million-acres in remote northeastern Alaska.
 The refuge straddles the eastern Brooks Range from the treeless Arctic Coast to the taiga of the Porcupine River Valley.

 The majestic Brooks Range, with peaks and glaciers to 9,000 feet, dominates the refuge.
 These rugged mountains extend east to west in a band 75 miles wide, rising abruptly from a flat, tundra-covered plain.
 Numerous braided rivers and streams cut through this treeless expanse.
 South of the continental divide, rivers wind serpentine courses through broad, spruce-covered valleys dotted with lakes and sloughs.

 The climate in the refuge is almost as diverse as the wildlife.
 Snow usually blankets the ground from September through May, but freezing temperatures can occur any month, especially north of the mountains.
 Summers last from June through August.
 Strong winds, cool temperatures, clouds and fog are typical near the coast.
 Blue skies, variable winds and moderate temperatures are more common inland.
 Areas south of the mountains have more rainfall, more extreme temperatures and lighter winds.

 The Arctic National Wildlife Refuge is home to some of the most diverse and spectacular wildlife in the circumpolar north.
 The refuge's rich pageant of wildlife includes 42 fish species, 39 land mammals, seven marine mammals, and more than 200 migratory and resident bird species that come from four continents to breed, rest or feed from April to July.